k11q/mini-moulinette/README.md

-# Simula
+# Mini-moulinette

-Simula is a test runner for 42 assignments, providing automated tests for whole assignment with one command.
+Mini-moulinette is a test runner for 42 assignments, providing automated tests for whole assignment with one command.
 The goal is to make thorough checking before submitting the assignments, with ease.

 ## Introduction